hsf-training/hsf-training-ml-webpage/_episodes/12-Experimental_Data.md

 > 1. Read data.csv like in the [Data Discussion lesson](https://hsf-training.github.io/hsf-training-ml-webpage/06-Data_Discussion/index.html). data.csv is in the same file folder as the files we've used so far.
 > 2. Apply cut_lep_type and cut_lep_charge like in the [Data Discussion lesson](https://hsf-training.github.io/hsf-training-ml-webpage/06-Data_Discussion/index.html)
 > 3. Convert the data to a NumPy array, `X_data`, similar to the [Data Preprocessing lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
 You may find the attribute `.values` useful to convert a pandas DataFrame to a Numpy array.
-> 4. Don't forget to transform using the scaler like in the [Data Preprocessing lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html)
+> 4. Don't forget to transform using the scaler like in the [Data Preprocessing lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
+Call the scaled data `X_data_scaled`.
-> 5. Predict the labels your random forest classifier would assign to `X_data`.
+> 5. Predict the labels your random forest classifier would assign to `X_data_scaled`.
 Call your predictions `y_data_RF`.
 >
 > > ## Solution to part 1
 > > ~~~